CESNET/SecurityCloudGUI/README.md

 After you have that, open config.php and edit variables $IPFIXCOL_DATA (**do not** omit final slash) and $IPFIXCOL_CFG to reflect the new paths.
 If you want to have the ipfixcol pidfile somewhere else (it is neccessary for updating the profiles configuration on the fly), edit also the $PIDFILE variable.

-### I want to have multiple users access only certain profiles
-This feature is currently in development.

-### The graph is blank
+### The graph is blank / broken
 If you just opened the GUI or changed profile, then your currently selected profile has not its data accessible to the apache user.
 Either the permissions were misset or the config.php is pointing to the wrong directory (did you set the $IPFIXCOL_CFG and $IPFIXCOL_DATA properly?
-Did you added the final slash?).
+Did you add the final slash?).

 Alternatively, you have the GUI opened for a while, you've switched some tabs and returned to the graph and it's blank now.
 You've probably resized the browser window earlier.
 To fix this you can resize the window again or reload the page.
 This problem is due to the dygraphs library used to render the graph that requires to not hide the active graph which is precisely what I need to do when changing tabs.

+Even alternatively, your rrdtool is not in your $PATH or it is not in version which supports '-a JSONTIME' export format.
+If the former is true, edit the $RRDTOOL variable in config.php accordingly.

 ### fdistdump querry cannot be killed
 Most probably you did request a lot of data that were processed quickly by the fdistdump and send to PHP which is currently struggling to process it and send it to the GUI.
 Querries can only be killed if the job is still performed by the fdistdump, at the PHP level you just have to wait.